 Insufficient Evidence to Rate Effectiveness for...

-- Manic-depressive disorder.
+- Mania.
 Early research shows that taking lecithin improves symptoms of delusions, jumbled speech, and hallucinations in people with mania.

 - Movement disorders (tardive dyskinesia).
-Early studies suggest that taking lecithin by mouth alone, or in combination with lithium, does not appear to improve symptoms in people with tardive dyskinesia when used for 2 months.
+Early research shows that taking lecithin by mouth, alone or in combination with lithium, does not appear to improve symptoms in people with tardive dyskinesia when used for 2 months.

 - Other conditions.